About · Editorial Discipline · Issue 01

 The Editor

 TacklingFish is edited by Don Christie — angler, gear obsessive, collector.
 The publication's writing reflects research over experience: claims about specs, history, and production status are sourced from manufacturers, retailers, and credible community archives.
-Field-experience claims appear only when they are genuinely Don's, and are marked as such.

 For press, editorial correspondence, or to request a piece be considered for the publication: don@tacklingfish.com.